Bennie and the Jets: Production

-Despite sounding as though recorded live, the song was actually recorded in studio, with live sound effects added in later.
+Despite sounding like a live recording, the song was recorded in studio with live sound effects added later.
 Producer Gus Dudgeon explained:

-Dudgeon mixed in sounds from a 1972 performance of John in Royal Festival Hall and a 1970 Jimi Hendrix concert at the Isle of Wight.
+Dudgeon mixed in sounds from a 1972 concert by John at the Royal Festival Hall and a Jimi Hendrix performance at the Isle of Wight Festival 1970.
 He included a series of whistles from a live concert in Vancouver, and added hand claps and various shouts.

-Single release
+North American single release

 The song was the closing track on side one of the double album Goodbye Yellow Brick Road, and John was set against releasing it as a single, believing it would fail.
 CKLW in Windsor, Ontario, began heavy airplay of the song and it became the No. 1 song in the Detroit market.
 This attention caused other American and Canadian Top 40 stations to add it to their playlists as well.
 As a result, the song peaked at No. 1 on the US singles chart in 1974.
-In the US, it was certified Gold on 8 April 1974 and Platinum on 13 September 1995 by the RIAA, and had sold 2.8 million copies by August 1976.Cash Box said that "the song is a strong one and worth every second of its 5:10."
+In the US, it was certified Gold on 8 April 1974 and Platinum on 13 September 1995 by the RIAA, and had sold 2.8 million copies by August 1976.

+Cash Box said that "the song is a strong one and worth every second of its 5:10."
 Record World said that "With Elton showcasing his remarkable voice range, it can't miss grabbing the top spot."

 "Bennie and the Jets" was John's first Top 40 hit on what at the time was called the Billboard Hot Soul Singles chart, where it peaked at No. 15, the highest position out of the three of his singles which reached that chart.
 The acceptance of "Bennie" on R&B radio helped land John, a huge soul music fan, a guest appearance on 17 May 1975 edition of Soul Train, where he played "Bennie and the Jets" and "Philadelphia Freedom".
 In Canada, it held the No. 1 spot on the RPM national singles chart for two weeks (13–20 April), becoming his first No. 1 single of 1974 and his fourth overall.